mobilelabclass/content/week-2.md

   * Required for submitting apps to the iTunes store

-# Design Assignment 📐
+## Design Assignment 📐

-* Create a custom lock screen
+### Lock Screen
 * Create original UI design
 * Needs to have 6 sequential inputs
 * Needs to display status messages when appropriate, e.g. "Unlocked", "Try Again", etc.
 * Only 3 attempts possible before app needs to be reset/restarted
 * Look at [Unlock Screen Kit](https://github.com/mobilelabclass/mobile-lab-unlock-screen-kit) for reference and code
 * May also look at [UI Basic Kit](https://github.com/mobilelabclass/mobile-lab-ui-basic-kit) for reference and code on possible ui elements for app
 * Create new clean xcode project for assignment.
 * Post github link of project on Slack #homework channel before the start of class

-# Additional References 📚
+## Additional References 📚
 * [Anatomy of an iOS app](labs/anatomy.md)
 * [Apple Swift Docs](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/GuidedTour.html#//apple_ref/doc/uid/TP40014097-CH2-ID1)